MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audit-log-events.md

 > [!IMPORTANT]
 > Audit data is only visible in the Audit Log if auditing is turned on.

-## Watch a TechTip video: Using Audit Log Search
+## Video: TechTip: Using Audit Log Search in Teams

 Join Ansuman Acharya, a program manager for Teams, as he demonstrates conducting an Audit Log search for Teams in the Office 365 Security & Compliance Center.